Get FREE access to pro marketing tools

 Whenever you advertise a product in your Instagram Story, you can add a sticker that leads directly to a place where the product can be purchased.

-The nice thing about this feature is that it’s available to all businesses who fit the requirements described in the first section of this article.
+The nice thing about this feature is that it’s available to all businesses that fit the requirements described in the first section of this article.

 Use the tactics above to create the ultimate shoppable Instagram experience for your followers and/or customers.

-With your shoppable Instagram experience set up, use a service like AiGrow to ensure you have a constant supply of new potential customers flooding into your page.
+With your shoppable Instagram experience set up, use a service like AiSchedul to ensure you have a constant supply of new potential customers flooding into your page.